How to Find A Peer Support Group

 - Providing the opportunity for people to learn more about their condition and various treatment options.

 - Allowing members to share their experiences and provide support to others.

 Support groups can be run by health professionals, community groups or individuals.
 Groups can be categorised not only by who runs them but also where and how they are run.
 They can be conducted:

+- Online: Some health websites have set up moderated chat forums which are usually free and are restricted from public viewing.
 Facebook and other social media platforms are home to many thousands of support groups that are often set up by individuals or community/non-profit groups.
 Group sizes vary from a handful of members to thousands.
 They can be open to the public or limited to registered members.